benitocas88/geomex/src/geoscript/README.md

 path_doc = os.path.join(os.path.abspath('..'), "src", "geoscript", "filename.csv")
 ``

- If everything is ok, so are you ready to start.
+ If everything is ok, so you ready to start.
 Let's go!